Babillon Tower

-Azure Tower, also known as Babillon Tower (ბაბილონის კოშკი) is a skyscraper under construction in Batumi, Georgia.
-It is 171.7 meters tall (47 stories).
-The Babillon Tower will become one of many new buildings constructed in Batumi in recent years, leading to a renewal of the tourist industry.
-The construction is overseen by Omer Ilknur and was to include a 4-star hotel, a casino, residences, social facilities, shops, offices, cafes, restaurants, and bars.
+Azure Tower, also known as Babillon Tower (ბაბილონის კოშკი) is a residential skyscraper in Batumi, Georgia.
+Standing at 171.7 m tall with 47 floors, it is the tallest residential building in Georgia.
+The tower forms part of Batumi’s recent wave of high-rise development, which has contributed to the city’s growing tourism and real estate sectors.

+Construction of the project was overseen by Omer Ilknur and was originally planned to include a four-star hotel, casino, residences, social facilities, retail spaces, offices, cafés, restaurants, and bars.

-As of May 2019, the Government of Georgia sold the Babillon Tower multi-story building to MC Construction, located in the center of Batumi.
-The online auction started at 24.5 million GEL, 33% less than the previous unsuccessful auction.
-Babylon Tower was supposed to be completed in 2015, but the developer of the project TAM GEO LLC did not fulfill their obligations.
+The project experienced significant delays.
+Although the tower was initially scheduled for completion in 2015, the original developer, TAM GEO LLC, failed to meet its contractual obligations.
+In May 2019, the Government of Georgia sold the unfinished multi-story building to MC Construction through an online auction.
+The auction opened at 24.5 million GEL, approximately 33% lower than the starting price of a previous unsuccessful auction.
+Construction was later resumed and ultimately completed in June 2024.

 Economic and social impact

 The Azure Tower project has been described by local media as part of a broader wave of investment in Batumi’s skyline during the 2010s and 2020s.
-The city, which seeks to position itself as a Black Sea tourist hub, has encouraged large-scale developments including luxury hotels, casinos, and high-rise apartments.
-Proponents argue that such projects could increase employment and international tourism in the Adjara region.
+The city has sought to position itself as a Black Sea tourism hub, encouraging large-scale developments such as luxury hotels, casinos, and high-rise residential buildings.
+Proponents have argued that these projects could boost employment and international tourism in the Adjara region.

-Critics, however, have highlighted the risks of overdevelopment, noting that several skyscraper projects in Batumi have stalled or remained incomplete.
-Concerns were also raised regarding the concentration of investment in luxury real estate, while affordable housing in the city has remained scarce.
+Critics, however, have raised concerns about overdevelopment, noting that several high-rise projects in Batumi have been delayed or left incomplete.
+Additional criticism has focused on the concentration of investment in luxury real estate, while the availability of affordable housing in the city has remained limited.